ropensci/cRegulome/README.md

 # cRegulome
 ## Overview
-Transcription factors and microRNAs are importing for regulating the gene expression in normal physiology and pathological conditions.
+Transcription factors and microRNAs are important for regulating the gene expression in normal physiology and pathological conditions.
 Many bioinformatics tools were built to predict and identify transcription factors and microRNA targets and their role in development of diseases including cancers.
-The availability of public access high-throughput data allowed for data-driven validations and discoveries of these predictions.
+The availability of public access high-throughput data allowed for data-driven predictions and discoveries.
-Here, we build on that kind of tools and integrative analysis to provide a tool to access, manage and visualize data from open source databases. cRegulome provides a programmatic access to the regulome (microRNA and transcription factor) correlations with target genes in cancer.
+Here, we build on some of these tools and integrative analyses and provide a tool to access, manage and visualize data from open source databases. cRegulome provides a programmatic access to the regulome (microRNA and transcription factor) correlations with target genes in cancer.
 The package obtains a local instance of
 [Cistrome Cancer](http://cistrome.org/CistromeCancer/) and
 [miRCancerdb](https://mahshaaban.shinyapps.io/miRCancerdb/) databases and
-provides objects and methods to interact with and visualize the correlation data.
+provides classes and methods to interact with and visualize the correlation data.

 ## Getting started